 We recommend investing in some synthetic mats to place strategically at all the entry points to the interior of the house.
 This is an excellent way to collect any residual dirt from people’s shoes.
-Because of the vast options available today for mats, it shouldn’t be hard to find the perfect fit for your floors and your home.
-Also, make sure the mats do not have adhesive or abrasive coated bottom.
+Because of the vast options available today, it shouldn’t be hard to find the perfect fit for your floors and your home.
+Also, make sure the mats do not have an adhesive or abrasive-coated bottom.

 Don’t Use Water